 Leadership Project Lecture Series

-Beginning in the spring of 2021, the College of Law will host various lectures as part of its “Leadership Lecture Series.”
-Invited speakers will come from the ranks of the legal, business, and political leaders in the world, and discuss leadership principles and techniques that students can begin putting into practice during their time at the College of Law.
+As part of the “Leadership Lecture Series,” invited speakers from the ranks of the legal, business, and political leaders in the world to discuss leadership principles and techniques that students can begin putting into practice during their time at the College of Law.
 Leadership Project participants must attend at least three such lectures prior to graduation in order to earn a Leadership Project Certificate of Completion.

 Leadership Project Book Discussions